Knewton/Zoidberg/EXAMPLE.md

     WRB   	JJ    	NNS   	VBZ   	PRP   	VB    	RB    	.

 ## Problem inference
-I think this problem is about Tony and his sister exchanging jars and asks a single question.
+I think this problem is about Tony and Tony's sister jars and asks a single question.

 ## Parsed problem
     Tony           	has            	19             	jars           	.
     context        	operator       	constant       	unit           	punctuation

-    Tony           	gives          	16             	jars           	to             	his sister     	.
+    Tony           	gives          	16             	jars           	to             	Tony's sister  	.
     context        	operator       	constant       	unit           	conjunction    	context        	punctuation

     How many       	jars           	does           	Tony           	have           	now            	?